-Dear students of the Greek language, my name is Symeon Megalos and I am the creator of the project «Patrologos».
-The main activity of our project is the development of Subtitled Greek Audiobooks.
+Dear students of the Greek language, the main activity of our project is the development of Subtitled Greek Audiobooks.

 Of course, the students of a second language, should not limit their efforts in understanding the grammatical of syntactical structures of that language and acquiring vocabulary.
-Every human language is the most important product of an entire culture and so the students of a foreign language should also necessarily aquire knowledge of the culture that created the language they are interested in learning.
+Every human language is the most important product of an entire culture and so the students of a foreign language should also necessarily acquire knowledge of the culture that created the language.
 And if this general truth applies to every human language, how much more should it apply to the Greek language and the ancient Greek culture that created and evolved it!
-Consequently, only the right selection of texts to be recorded in the context of our project, can serve this purpose, that is, the familiarization of the student with the cultural heritage of Greece, a country with a literary history of four thousand years which offers a huge variety of remarkable texts for studying.
-Texts can be used from the Homeric epics and the ancient Greek tragedies all the way to the divine works of the Holy Fathers of the Orthodox Church of the Byzantine Empire!
+Consequently, only the right selection of texts, can serve this purpose, that is, the familiarization of the student with the cultural heritage of Greece, a country with a literary history of four thousand years which offers a huge variety of remarkable texts for studying.
+Texts can be used from the Homeric epics and the ancient Greek tragedies all the way to the divine works of the Holy Fathers of the Orthodox Church of the Byzantine era!

-During the time since 2020 when we started our project activities, we have already produced several Subtitled Greek Audiobooks.
-Consequently, a student of the Greek language will find enough material within our website in order to begin studying.
+During the time since 2020 when we started our project activities, we have already produced several Subtitled Greek Audiobooks and a student of the Greek language will find enough material to study.
 But our effort will not stop.
 We will continue selecting remarkable texts from the treasures of Greek literature and turning them into educational material for Greek language learning.
-The funding that we will soon start receiving from the subscriptions on this present website as well as from the sales of our Subtitled Greek Audiobooks in the format of Web Apps in the online Android markets, will surely help us a lot in achieving our development goals.

 Her cousin the priest